 - A client company perspective on key issues – Catherine King, Senior Scientific Advisor, LEO Pharma UK

-The day will conclude with an interactive ‘Future Gazing’ exercise during which we’ll ask delegates for their suggestions and priorities for any new resources the Ethics & Compliance Committee should consider preparing to meet future compliance needs.
+- We’ll discuss what compliance issues we see coming up in next 12 - 24 months and ask delegates for their suggestions and priorities for any new resources the Ethics & Compliance Committee should consider preparing to meet future compliance needs

 Cancellation Policy: standard cancellation policy applies, as stated on booking form